Landon-Rivers/osticket-prereqs/README.md

 .</p>
 <br />

-This concludes the installation of osTicket.
+This concludes the prerequisites and installation of osticket .